TolikPylypchuk/SharpHook/docs/articles/migration.md

 You can now get libuiohook logs if you need to log its execution, which was not possible before.

-Other chages were done independently of libuiohook.
+Other changes were done independently of libuiohook.

 `IGlobalHook` and `IReactiveGlobalHook` now contain the `IsDisposed` property.
-If you have classes derived from these interfaces then you need to add this property.

 The `HookEvent<TArgs>` class was removed from SharpHook.Reactive.
 The observables of `IReactiveGlobalHook` now emit `HookEventArgs` or a derived type directly.
 If you need the sender of the event, then use closures.